buimaianh/cs50w-projects/email/dev-log.md

             - The `user’s email address` is first displayed in an `h2` element
             - Buttons for navigating
             - <div class="emails-view"></div>
-                the content of an email mailbox
+                The content of an email mailbox
             - <div class="compose-view"></div>
-                a form where the user can compose a new email
+                A form where the user can compose a new email
             - Selectively show and hide these views:
                 - `compose` button -> hide `emails-view` - show `compose-view`
                 - `inbox` button -> hide `compose-view` - show `emails-view`